Timeline

 Votive picture tablet (ema) depicting a Chinese warrior on horseback

-Shrine priests Kaita Namiye and Kaita Chikae were suspended from their priestly duties.
+Shrine priests Namie Kaita and Chikae Kaita were suspended from their priestly duties.

 Record Book of the Kōjin-kō at Nishihata Kōjin Shrine

-Recorded by all parishioners and the shrine priest, Kaita Namiye.
+Recorded by all parishioners and the shrine priest, Namiye Kaita.

 Regulations governing shrine status and ritual practice